 A Catholic school

 What exactly is a School Mass?

-Every term the school and parish join together for a special ‘School Mass’ at 10:15am at St Joseph’s Church in Milford.
+Every term the school and parish join together for a special ‘School Mass’ at one of the three parish Mass centres.
 Some children will undertake to read the readings whilst others will want to read a Bidding Prayer or take part in the Offertory Procession.
 All children and their families are warmly invited to attend.
-Children should be in school uniform.

 Can I attend school services?

 Parents and parishioners are warmly welcome when Mass is celebrated in school.
 Parents may also attend Class Celebration Assemblies.
 Should there be any other occasion where parents are welcome to attend we will let you know in the weekly newsletter.

 This leaflet is sent out via email every Wednesday.
 This initiative is funded by both the school and the parish.
 Every Wednesday, a ‘word’ (inspired by the Sunday Gospel) will be suggested for you and your family to talk about in your home.
 This new weekly Family Time has been structured around the Sunday Gospel because evidence shows that Gospel values really do help family relationships to thrive.
 The Wednesday Word 'Family Time' leaflet is designed to ensure that all family members feel included.
 It presents an effective way for even the busiest of parents to enrich relationships with their children through spending a very special five or ten minutes together each week.

 This is run by the parish for children in Years 4 and above.
 It leads the children towards receiving the Sacrament of Reconciliation in April and then making their First Holy Communion in May.
 If your child expresses an interest in this, then you must approach your parish priest to discuss it.